sarathyweb/cloud-regions/readme.md

 # Cloud Regions
-List of Regions and Availability of muliple cloud providers
+List of Regions and Availability of multiple cloud providers

 ## Amazon Web Services